Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/09-debug-walkthrough/Debug6_pa.md

 Switch to `Trace` view, Locate tile(21,0).

 ### Step 4.5 Use tool to measure execution time
 To measure execution time with tool, move marker to beginning of kernel execution from an iteration.
 Add second marker and move the second marker to beginning of another iteration.
-This method is same to measure execution time for AIE Simulation, hardware emulaiton or on Hardware.
+This method is same to measure execution time for AI Engine Simulation, hardware emulation or on Hardware.

 <img src="images/pr_aie_perf_vcd.png" width="900">